Facelift in Brazil: Deep Plane planning for U.S. patients

 Blepharoplasty: Rejuvenation of the Eyes

 The eyelids account for about sixty percent of the impression of facial rejuvenation.
 Excess skin on the upper eyelids, under-eye bags on the lower eyelids, and deep dark circles can be corrected during the same surgery.
-The combination of a facelift with blepharoplasty delivers a complete result that transforms the appearance.
+The combination of a facelift with blepharoplasty can make the overall facial rejuvenation more balanced when the eyelids are part of the complaint.

 Brow Lift